kedro-org/kedro/docs/source/get_started/new_project.md

 ## Visualise a Kedro project

 This section swiftly introduces project visualisation using Kedro-Viz.
-See the [visualisation documentation](../visualisation/kedro-viz_visualisation) for more detail.
+See the {doc}`visualisation documentation <kedro-viz:kedro-viz_visualisation> for more detail.

 The Kedro-Viz package needs to be installed into your virtual environment separately as it is not part of the standard Kedro installation: